eduvega99/news-flutter/README.md

 # news_app

-An app to see news that it's work with the API of [News API](https://newsapi.org/)
+An app to see news.
+It's work with the API of [News API](https://newsapi.org/)